Campfire Talks with Herbie (#13) and Julia Wester

 We both left LeanKit the year they were acquired by Planview.
 I decided to see if I could help people at a higher scale as an independent consultant and started a company in the US called Lagom Solutions.
 When we moved to Sweden in 2019, we had to shut it down and start a new company here but we weren’t allowed to use that name so now we are 55 Degrees.
 We are right near Copenhagen on the 55th parallel so it made sense and didn’t box us in to a specific direction.
 It preserved options for our future :)

 In regards to TameFlow, I’m starting at ground zero.
 I know almost nothing.
-Daniel Doiron has reached out to me a lot and I’m super behind on the reading material he gave me (blush).
+I’m super behind on the reading material (blush).
 I’ve also seen TameFlow pop up in discussions about Kanban competencies with other colleagues in the community.
 It’s time to expand my horizons.

 Are you currently (or do you intend) making a living in this sector?
 And with TameFlow?